quincyjo/scala-json-path/README.md

 final case object JsonBeanEvaluator extends JsonPathEvaluator[JsonBean]
 ```

-Evaluation returns a `List` of the matching values to the path in the given JSON.
+Evaluation returns a `List` of the matching attributes to the path in the given JSON.
 This call is safe with the exception
 of expressions.
 See the [Expressions](#Expressions) section for more details on expressions.

 NOTE: This API and behavior may be adjusted in the future to avoid exception entirely, but as most JSONPaths are safe,